Heading off a crisis: Drug and alcohol specialists say they see a spike

 “There’s relapse, there’s been a lot of relapse, and it’s worse now because there is that isolation component to it.
 What we’re seeing on both the prevention end and the treatment end is just an increasing need for things to get back to some sort of normalcy," said Wolownik.

-Staffers said they want to prevent any more issues if they can.
+Staffers say they want to prevent any more issues if they can.

 For more information, click on the links below: